-$175 per hour all-inclusive price with a 2 hour minimum booking beyond 20 miles of service area.
+$150 per hour all-inclusive price with a 2 hour minimum booking beyond 20 miles of service area.

-If you have sensitive skin we can perform a free patch test to determine whether or not henna is for you.
+Henna paste with USDA organic, natural ingredients are relatively safe, but there are rare cases of allergic reaction.
+We can perform a free patch test to determine whether or not henna is for you.

 People who have G6PD deficiency should never have henna applied because they may become anemic.